KESTIO

 Use storytelling

-Think about the subject line and pre-header
+Consider the subject line and pre-header text.

 Close collaboration between marketing and sales can also help improve lead quality.
-Marketing can adjust its strategy based on feedback from sales on the quality of the leads they receive, while sales can help qualify leads and provide information on their sales potential.
+Marketing can adjust its strategy based on feedback from sales on the quality of leads they receive, while sales can help qualify leads and provide information on their sales potential.

-How do you align sales and marketing teams?
+How to align sales and marketing teams?

-KEY No. 4: Expert advice
+KEY #4: Expert advice

-80%, of users of a Marketing Automation solution report an increase in the number of leads generated*.
+80% of users of a Marketing Automation solution report an increase in the number of leads generated*.

-Do you use Marketing Automation solutions?
+Are you using Marketing Automation solutions?

 Today, we present 4 ways to use Marketing Automation to develop your sales.